beausimpson/Train-Scheduler/README.md

 # Train-Scheduler

 ### Simple web application that allows user to add trains to thier personal schedule
-### Train schedule shows name, destination, frequency, next arrival and how many minutes the next rain is away upon page load

 #### Built using:
 - JavaScript